If you have attended UW-Eau Claire as a degree seeking student in the past, you will need to submit the following information:

 For questions regarding submitting the tuition deposit, please contact the Business Office (715) 836-5907 or email@example.com.
 If you decide to cancel admission, please email firstname.lastname@example.org to notify of the cancellation and your $100 tuition deposit will be refunded.

-Step 3: Review Information received by mail from the Registration Office:
+Step 3: Review your registration information included in your admission packet.
+Information received by mail from the Registration Office:

-After acceptance you will receive information in the mail from the Registrar’s Office.
+In your acceptance packet you will receive registration instructions.
 Please review this information and complete the steps on this handout.
 If you are having difficulty registering for classes make sure you have paid the $100 tuition deposit.
 Check to determine if you have a Hold in your MyBlugold CampS Student Center.
 If you need a PAC code, make an appointment with your adviser before you register.
-You can contact the Registrar’s Office for additional questions at (715) 836-2425 or firstname.lastname@example.org.
+You can contact the Registrar’s Office for additional questions at (715) 836-2425 or email@example.com.

 Step 4: Submit your final college transcript:

 Please review your letter of acceptance for the name of the institution(s) in which a final transcript is required.
 Please request the final transcript be sent to UW-Eau Claire.
 You must submit the final transcript within 30 days of the completion of your last term.

 Second Degree Reentry Student: